slz2003/RFCScope-/Errata_filtering/Result_manual/9805-A/packetizer_raw_output.md

 Either revise Appendix A to remove PGM from the list of IPv6 RAO users or update the PGM specification to include a defined IPv6 RAO usage.

-**Severity:** Medium
-  *Basis:* This inconsistency may mislead implementers into expecting IPv6 RAO behavior in PGM, potentially leading to interoperability problems when the IPv6 mechanism is not actually defined.

-**Confidence:** Medium

-**Experts mentioning this issue:**

-- CrossRFC Expert: Issue-1

 ---